walterbrunetti/hand-signal-driving-car/README.md

 # hand-signal-driving-car
-Computer vision project
+Basically It's a robot built with 3 wheels, a Rasberry Pi and a Camera.

+The model is trained to classify 2 types of images, the Punch and the Palm.

+If a Punch is detected, the robot will move forward.

+If a Palm is detected, the robot will stop moving.

-## Camera 5MP OV5647 v1.3 - Brand: HobbyTronica
+### Camera 5MP OV5647 v1.3 - Brand: HobbyTronica
 The camera module uses the OV5647 sensor capable of 5MP image capture at 2592 x 1944 resolution and 1080P video at 30 fps with H.264 (AVC) codec.